 Birds will dig into the seeds just as nature made them.
 However, if you want to get a little fancy for the flock, you can roast the seeds in your oven or air fryer.
 Once roasted, you can grind the seeds into pieces to make them easier for smaller birds to eat.
 Just be sure to leave off the salt and other seasonings.
 Salt is an important part of a bird's diet, but foods high in salt—like salted seeds and nuts—can be toxic to birds.

 The flesh of the pumpkin is a good snack for birds as well.
-Before giving it to your avian friends, be sure there is no mold present and, if you used candles in your jack o’lantern for Halloween, to cut around any wax that might be left inside.
-Neither of these is good for birds.
+Before giving it to your avian friends, if you used candles in your jack o’lantern for Halloween, be sure to cut around any wax that might be left inside.
+Consumption of the wax would not be good for birds.
+Additionally check there is no mold present as this can lead to respiratory disease.
 You don’t need to cut up the pumpkin into pieces: The birds will take what they want from it.

 Make a Compostable Bird Feeder